johnthwong/johnthwong.github.io/index.md

 ## Microsimulation

-### TPC Tariff Rules Engine
+### (TPC Tariff Rules Engine)[https://taxpolicycenter.org/resources/tax-model-resources/documentation-tax-policy-centers-business-tax-model]
 To analyze rapidly-changing and complex tariff policies, we built a program that estimates a tariff rate for each product from each origin, for each policy, each day---resulting in 10 billion tariff rates per simulation.
 This is supported by a YAML-based rule-encoding system that requires no code for adding new policies.
-Read more about it [here](https://taxpolicycenter.org/taxvox/modeling-tariff-complexity-how-tpc-tracks-billions-policy-combinations).
+Read more about it [here]([https://taxpolicycenter.org/resources/tax-model-resources/documentation-tax-policy-centers-business-tax-model]).
 <br>
 <br>
 <img src="images/effect-on-average-tariff-rate-by-tariff-type-2.png"/>
 <br>
 <br>

-### TPC Tariff Supply Chain Model
+### (TPC Tariff Supply Chain Model)[https://taxpolicycenter.org/resources/tax-model-resources/documentation-tax-policy-centers-business-tax-model]
 Tariffs on final goods are determined by tariffs on their intermediate inputs.
 We use input-output tables to map how goods feed into one another, and estimate final burden and price changes.
+Read more about it [here]([https://taxpolicycenter.org/resources/tax-model-resources/documentation-tax-policy-centers-business-tax-model]).
 <br>
 <br>
 <img src="images/burden_alluvial.png"/>
 <br>
 <br>

-### TPC Tariff Revenue Model
+### (TPC Tariff Revenue Model)[https://taxpolicycenter.org/resources/tax-model-resources/documentation-tax-policy-centers-business-tax-model]
 We build a R model that can generally accommodate rapidly changing tariff policy and produce [revenue estimates](https://taxpolicycenter.org/model-estimates/T25-0373).
+Read more about it [here]([https://taxpolicycenter.org/resources/tax-model-resources/documentation-tax-policy-centers-business-tax-model]).
 <br>
 <br>
 <img src="images/trump-administration-tariffs-announced-from-january-20-2025-through-december-04-2025-.png"/>